webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 [ TABLESPACE TablespaceName ];
 ```

-- **fragmented**
-  - As files are updated, blocks become scattered, or fragmented, across many tracks.
-- **partition**
-  - A partition is a subset of table data.
-One table has many partitions that do not overlap and, together, contain all table data.
-- **horizontal partition**
-  - A horizontal partition is a subset of table rows.
-- **vertical partition**
-  - A vertical partition is a subset of table columns.
-- **shard**
-  - Like a partition, a shard is a subset of table data, usually a subset of rows rather than columns.
-Unlike partitions, which are stored on different storage devices of a single computer, shards are stored on different computers of a distributed database.
-- **partition expression / partition columns**
-  - To partition a table, the database administrator specifies a partition expression based on one or more partition columns.
-The partition expression may be simple, such as the value of a single partition column, or a complex expression based on several partition columns.
-Rows are assigned to partitions in one of the following ways: .
-- **range partition**
-  - A range partition associates each partition with a range of partition expression values.
-The VALUES LESS THAN keywords specify the upper bound of each range.
-The MAXVALUE keyword represents the highest column value, and VALUES LESS THAN MAXVALUE specifies the highest range.
-Each partition is explicitly named by the database administrator.
-- **list partition**
-  - A list partition associates each partition with an explicit list of partition expression values using the VALUES IN keywords.
-Like a range partition, each partition is explicitly named.
-- **hash partition**
-  - A hash partition requires a partition expression with positive integer values.
-The database administrator specifies the number of partitions, N, and partitions are automatically named p0 through p(N-1).
-The partition number for each row is computed as: (partition expression value) modulo N.
-- **key partition**
-  - A key partition is similar to a hash partition, except the partition expression is determined automatically by the database.

 ## 5.7 Physical design

-- **Logical design**
-  - Logical design specifies **tables, columns, and keys**.
 - **Physical design**
   - Physical design specifies **indexes, table structures, and partitions**.
   - Physical design **affects query performance** but **never affects query results**.